WHAT IS THE SURFBOARD WAX?

 The surf wax is a natural or synthetic formulation that’s used to increase the grip between the surfboard and the surfer.
 The wax is applied on top of the surfboard to avoid the surfer from slipping off the board.
 Once the wax is applied to the surfboard – It also gives the surfers chest a good grip when paddling.

 The best wax is the one that stays on the board most period while maintaining its grip.
 To choose the right type of wax, you have to know on which water temperatures you will be surfing.

 WHAT MATERIAL IS THE SURFBOARD WAX MADE OF?

 Surfboard wax is a formulation of natural and/or synthetic wax.
-Generally composed of a mixture of paraffin and beeswax.
-Other hard waxes may have been used as well and petroleum jelly can also be added to soften the wax.
-Surfboard waxes can be found in many different scents from bubblegum, coconut, pine resin, hemp and so on.
+They are generally composed of a mixture of paraffin and beeswax.
+Other hard waxes may have been used as well, and petroleum jelly can also be added to soften the wax.
+Surfboard waxes can be found in many different scents from bubblegum, coconut, pine resin, hemp, and so on.